ap0pt0sis/homework-Ovoko/README.md

 ## Reporting

 After each test run, test report will be generated automatically.
-In case of the failure, screenshotand video recording will be provided in `/test-results` folder and in the test report.
+In case of the failure, screenshot and video recording will be provided in `/test-results` folder and in the test report.

 ## CI/CD